Skip to content

 Reorder point calculator

-Calculate the stock level that should trigger a reorder before you run out.
-Use average daily usage, supplier lead time, and safety stock to get a working reorder point per SKU or location.
+A reorder point calculator applies the reorder point formula (average daily usage × lead time in days + safety stock) to find the on-hand level that should trigger a reorder review before you stock out.
+Enter your average daily usage, supplier lead time, and safety stock to get a working reorder point per SKU or location.

 Best for